sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 All Sectigo's OCSP responses:

 - have a validity interval greater than or equal to eight hours;
-- have a validity interval less than or equal to seven days;
+- have a validity interval less than or equal to ten days;
 - Sectigo SHALL update the information provided via an Online Certificate Status Protocol prior to one‐half of the validity period before the nextUpdate.

 For the status of Subordinate CA Certificates, Sectigo SHALL update information provided via an Online Certificate Status Protocol